deathsave/combat/README.md

 * 50,000 points fully lit

-### TODO: Explosion Bonus (use MPF built-in game-over bonus)
+### Explosion Bonus

+How:

-Shoot the Cluster Bombs (when lit) or right-side target to advance.
+* Roll over Cluster Bombs (when lit) or
+* Hit right-side 'Explosion Bonus' target

+What:

 * Collected at end of ball.

-#### TODO: x10 Explosion Bonus Multiplier

-* South-most led lit
-* Activation Logic TODO
+* Fire the gun for x10 Multiplier:

-### TODO: Same Player Shoots Again
+### Same Player Shoots Again

-Awarded after 100 battleships (spins) on a single ball.
-Only awarded once per game, per player.

-* Lights the led at bottom of playfield
+How:

+* Exceed 150k points for the first time
+* Roll over outlanes during 'Laser Bombs'

+What:

-* Free ball after draining
+* Extra ball awarded

 ### Multiball

+How:

-After dropping the bombs, load the gun to activate.
+* After activating Laser Bombs, load the gun

+What:

+* 2-ball Multiball
+* Laser Bombs persists
+* Pop Bumpers score 1,000
+* Most other targets score 2x

 Development